Marie-L/CV/README.md

 - Solely responsible for building a new website for the organisation
 - Tech Stack : Python, Flask, JavaScript, Node, React
-- Developing : Software Development, Agile and Version Control skills
+- Developing : Programming, Agile and Version Control skills

 ***
 **PyLadies International** / Projects Communications Coordinator